 Muffins are a great grab and go breakfast for busy mornings.
 They are also a quick and easy way to serve something tasty to overnight guests.

 These muffins feature the classic flavor combination of orange and cranberry.
-They are a perfect way to use your sourdough discard to make quick and easy muffins that is healthier than most.
+They are a perfect way to use your sourdough discard to make quick and easy muffins that are more nutritious than most bakery style muffins, but still really tasty.

 Are you looking for another great way to use your sourdough discard?
 Then you are in the right place!